-A participant's normal retirement age is 65, however, a participant may elect to withdraw all or a portion of their contributions after the age of 591⁄2, subject to certain conditions.
-A participant may receive pension benefits commencing on or after age 55 provided they have terminated their employment with the Company.
+A participant's normal retirement age is 65, however, participants may elect to withdraw all or a portion of their contributions after the age of 591⁄2, subject to certain conditions.
+Participants may receive pension benefits commencing on or after age 55 provided they have terminated their employment with the Company.